-Full disclosure: Kona supplied Ben and I with their flagship Sutra 2012 touring bicycles for our U.S. West Coast ride in return for feedback (good or bad), photographs, a write-up here on my blog, and a video review (coming soon).
-All opinions about the Sutra are published in absolute honesty.
-I’ve put more than 1,500 fully-loaded miles on the bike, so I should be able to tell you what works and what doesn’t.
+Full disclosure: Kona supplied me with their flagship Sutra touring bicycle for my U.S. West Coast ride in 2012.
+In return, I agreed to supply feedback (good or bad), photographs, an objective write-up here on my blog, and a video review (coming soon).
+Thus my opinions about the Sutra are published in absolute honesty; I’m not obliged to endorse the bike unless I feel it deserves it.

 The Kona Sutra has been aimed at the mid-range touring/expedition bike market, and has been in production for a long time now, changing little in design over the last few years.
 Rather than take a road bike, beef it up and add some racks, Kona’s designers started from the ground up, and it’s easy to see the results.

 Put next to my steel Honky Tonk road bike, the tubing is far beefier, particularly the weight-carrying rear triangle; the wheelbase is longer and the bottom bracket lower, the top-tube sloping off towards the seat tube in a style recognisable from Kona’s mountain-bike range — all in all, a very different geometry.

 The centre of gravity is nice and low, and that results in a pleasingly stable ride, whether loaded up or not, with the steel frame and fork eating up bumps and uneven road surfaces.
 It’s an extremely confidence-inspiring and comfortable bicycle to ride.